ngs-lang/ngs/c/ngs.1.md

 * CSym

-## Normal data types
+## Normal types

-User-defined types *can* inherit from a basic data type.
+User-defined types *can* inherit from a basic type.

 * Exception
 	* Error